 The importance of fire safety

-Thousands of people annually suffer injuries in home fires in the U.S. The majority
+Each year, thousands of people are injured in home fires in the U.S. Most fire-related

-of fire-related deaths (about 70%) are caused by smoke inhalation of the toxic gases
+deaths (about 70%) are caused by smoke inhalation of the toxic gases produced by fires.

-produced by fires.
-Fires and burns are a leading cause of unintentional injury-related
+Fires and burns are a leading cause of unintentional injury-related deaths among children

 What are the different types of burns?

-types of burns caused by thermal, radiation, chemical, or electrical contact, including:
+There are many types of burns caused by thermal, radiation, chemical, or electrical

 Thermal burns.
 Burns from external heat sources that raise the temperature of the skin and tissues